GRV96/syspathmodif/README.md

 ## ENGLISH

 This library offers concise manners to modify list `sys.path`.
-The user should not need to import module `sys`.
+The user should not need to directly interact with that list.

 ### Content